 Most of the growth in the county is expected to be in the service-providing industries.
-Some of the growing industries include health care, retail trade, and accommodation and food services.
+Some of the growing industries include health care, retail trade and accommodation and food services.
+Construction activities have been strong in the county.
+Asotin County retail trade dominated in growth with 165 new jobs, or an increase of 15.9 percent.
+Food and beverage stores were the largest contributors to the counties job expansion and stability with 113 additional jobs.